wodby/docs/1.0/docs/stacks/drupal/local.md

 2. Optional: for Drupal 8 or 7 comment out corresponding `DRUPAL_TAG` and `NGINX_VHOST_PRESET` in `.env` file
 3. For PHP <8.2 switch mail sending to `ssmtp` (see [why](#mail-sending))
 4. [Configure domains](#domains)
-5. From project root directory run `docker-compose up -d` or `make up` to start containers.
+5. From project root directory run `docker compose up -d` or `make up` to start containers.
 Give it 10-20 seconds to initialize after the start
 6. That's it!
 Proceed with Drupal installation at http://drupal.docker.localhost:8000.
 Default database user, password and database name are all `drupal`, database host is `mariadb`

 ### Mount my codebase

 1. If you're starting a new project we recommend you to use [drupal/recommended-project](https://www.drupal.org/docs/develop/using-composer/starting-a-site-using-drupal-composer-project-templates)
 2. Download and unpack `docker4drupal.tar.gz` from the [latest stable release](https://github.com/wodby/docker4drupal/releases) to your project root
-3. Delete `docker-compose.override.yml` as it's used to deploy vanilla Drupal
+3. Delete `compose.override.yml` as it's used to deploy vanilla Drupal
 4. Ensure `NGINX_SERVER_ROOT` (or `APACHE_DOCUMENT_ROOT`) is correct, by default set to `/var/www/html/web` for composer-based projects where Drupal is in `web` subdirectory
 5. Ensure database access settings in your `settings.php` corresponds to values in `.env` file, e.g.:
     ```php